 Optimizing the code base, minimizing unnecessary app elements, and storing only as much data as needed can help a great deal in ensuring the app offers consistent performance with unreliable networks, limited bandwidth, and poor latency.

-Although mobile operating systems, devices, programming languages, and frameworks continue to evolve and mature, often at a much faster pace than other technologies, it is critical for app developers to ensure upgrades and reinstalls are as seamless and transparent as possible.
+Although mobile operating systems, devices, programming languages, and frameworks continue to evolve and mature, often at a much faster pace than other technologies, app developers must ensure upgrades and reinstalls are as seamless and transparent as possible.
 The introduction of a new device, a newer version of the operating system, or a completely different one should not impact the upgrade process in any way.

 Instead of having users initiate upgrades or updates, developers can automatically perform upgrades in the background when the mobile device is idle and connected to Wi-Fi.
 It is also advisable to check device compatibility (for successful upgrades), run upgrades on a parallel server (so app performance is not compromised), and take backups of databases and more (to make restoring the system easier if the upgrade doesn’t work).

-For organizations looking to keep up with the pace of change, maximizing the vast opportunities that cloud offers could be a great way to enable resiliency.
-Since modern cloud providers offer a range of competent services that allow for anytime, anywhere access to critical resources in a pay-as-you-go-model, cloud can deliver the efficiency and flexibility needed to build highly resilient mobile apps.
+For organizations looking to keep up with the pace of change, maximizing the vast opportunities that the cloud offers could be a great way to enable resiliency.
+Since modern cloud providers offer a range of competent services that allow for any time, anywhere access to critical resources in a pay-as-you-go model, the cloud can deliver the efficiency and flexibility needed to build highly resilient mobile apps.